alexk99/the_router/conf_options2.md

 		- prefix_map_mode - prefix map's mode of operation:
 		    0 - use packet's src ip address to find a match;
 		    1 - use packet's dst ip address to find a match;

+ - 4 - DPDK QoS Scheduler

+DPDK based QoS discipline.
+Format of therouter_shaper_ingress_params/therouter_shaper_egress_params
+attribute values for this qos is

+	<4/nb_ports/port1,profile1/port2,profile2/../prefix_map_id/prefix_map_mode>
+	Where
+		- nb_ports - number of qos scheduler ports/pipes that will be allocated for the subscriber;
+		- port1 - qos scheduler port number for traffic direction #1
+		- profile1 - profile id for port1
+		- ...
+		- prefix_map_id - id of a prefix map to classify a packet and to decide which traffic direction (qos port/pipe) should be used for the packet;
+		- prefix_map_mode - prefix map's mode of operation:
+		    0 - use packet's src ip address to find a match;
+		    1 - use packet's dst ip address to find a match;

 ### therouter_subsc_addr_prefix_map_id